-However, China’s fitness industry output in terms of revenue has been growing rapidly.
-Chinese consumers also tend to engage in a host of fitness activities such as yoga, outdoor exercises, playing various sports.
+China’s fitness industry output in terms of revenue has been growing rapidly.
+Chinese consumers also tend to engage in a host of fitness activities such as yoga, outdoor exercises, and sports.

-All the attributes of yoga are mixed with a social element where the users share the same platform that helps them connect with people who have similar ideologies, passion for fitness and wellbeing.
-Whether these classes are conducted online or offline there is a connection between all the people involved which creates a sense of community through the sharing of stories, tips, hangouts and forging of new friendships.
+The attributes of yoga are also mixed with a social element.
+Users who have similar ideologies, passion for fitness, and well-being can be brought together.
+As a result, yoga classes create a sense of community through sharing stories, tips, hangouts and forging of new friendships.

 CrossFit: Chinese millennials embrace a lifestyle change

-While most consumers would go to a gym, yoga studio or actively take part in outdoor sports, a growing number of Chinese people have begun choosing a novel form of exercising that helps them to strengthen their body and athletic ability.
+While most consumers would go to a gym or yoga studio, or actively take part in outdoor sports, a growing number of Chinese people have begun choosing a novel form of exercising that helps strengthen their body and athletic ability.

 CrossFit has been gaining momentum in the sports and fitness market in China.
-It appeals to Chinese millennials as the strength and conditioning program consists of a combination of aerobic exercise, calisthenics, which is also body weight exercises coupled with Olympic style weightlifting.
-This creative form of exercise is adding more joy and diversity to the process of exercising, as described by a 35-year-old graphic designer from top tier city in China.
+It appealed to millennials as the strength and conditioning program consists of a combination of aerobic exercise and calisthenics.
+In other words, it is a bodyweight exercise coupled with Olympic-style weightlifting.
+This form is adding more joy and diversity to the process of exercising, as described by a 35-year-old graphic designer from a top-tier city in China.

 In 2018, there were 160 certified facilities in China, according to the official CrossFit website.
-This is a good sign of growth in a niche market where the number of facilities was zero until 2013, which is when the first CrossFit center opened in Shanghai.
+This is a positive sign of growth in a niche market where the number of facilities was zero just in 2013.
 There is tremendous scope for this form of exercise and business as more and more Chinese millennials look for diverse and creative ways to enjoy their workout whilst still maintaining a strong, agile, and athletic body.

-Covid-19 paved the way for in-home workout regimes which has accelerated the use of fitness equipment sales in China.
-At present, 5 million treadmills, exercise bikes for home use are sold every year and the fitness equipment industry insiders predict that the trajectory will continue to double in the next two to three years.
+The Covid-19 pandemic has paved a new way for at-home workout regimes, which accelerated the use of fitness equipment sales in China.
+At present, 5 million treadmills and exercise bikes for home use are sold every year and the fitness equipment industry insiders predict that the trajectory will continue to double in the following two to three years.

-Along with treadmills and exercise bikes other training equipment like dumbbell sets, cross trainers, yoga mats, exercise balls have been popular items sold on e-commerce websites, enabling Chinese fitness enthusiasts to continue their workouts from home.
+Along with treadmills and exercise bikes, other training equipment like dumbbell sets, cross trainers, yoga mats, and exercise balls have been popular items sold on e-commerce websites, enabling Chinese fitness enthusiasts to continue their workouts from home.

-Technology has been the key to the online fitness market.
 The most used training app in China is Keep.
-A social fitness app that provides consumers with exercise monitoring and guidance, sports equipment sales and nutritional diet advising coupled with the Instagram like social media experience.
-These offerings have seen Keep amassing over 40 million monthly active users by 2019.
+The app provides consumers with exercise monitoring, guidance, sports equipment sales, and nutritional diet advising coupled with an Instagram-like social media platform.
+These offerings have seen Keep amassing over 34.4 million monthly active users in 2021.

-SuperMonkey is another app that has been growing in popularity among Chinese millennials, with its convenient WeChat mini program feature all of the exercise routines can be handled and operated within WeChat.
-Initially starting out my operating unmanned training rooms, they have since changed their business model to providing group training sessions and private lessons.
-As of 2019, SuperMonkey had expanded to over 70 gyms in tier one cities like Beijing, Shanghai, Guangzhou and Shenzhen.
-Second and third tier cities present a tremendous opportunity for new companies to step in and garner market share in an industry which is in its nascent stage.
+SuperMonkey is another app that has been growing in popularity among Chinese millennials, with its convenient WeChat mini-program featuring guides on exercise routines.
+Initially starting by operating unmanned training rooms, they have since changed their business model to providing group training sessions and private lessons.
+As of 2019, SuperMonkey had expanded to over 70 gyms in tier-one cities.
+Second and third-tier cities present a tremendous opportunity for new companies to step in and garner market share in the industry at its nascent stage.

-Sports have always been a part of Chinese lifestyle but with growing disposable incomes, self-splurging and a growing sports and fitness industry, the wealthy middle class have been carving out time from their hectic lives for running, table tennis, basketball, football and winter sports.
+Sports have always been a part of the Chinese lifestyle.
+With growing disposable incomes, self-splurging, and a growing sports and fitness industry, the wealthy middle class has been carving out time from their hectic lives for activities such as running, table tennis, basketball, and football.

-Table tennis and badminton are seen traditionally as national sports of the country.
-In China you can see table tennis equipment in local parks, neighborhoods and university campuses.
-The game is also a matter of national pride as Chinese national team won Olympic medals at the 2012 London games and completed a total sweep of all medals at the 2016 Rio de Janeiro games.
+Table tennis and badminton are seen traditionally as national sports in the country.
+The basic infrastructures and equipment are well established in the community such as local parks, neighborhoods, and university campuses.
+The game is also a matter of national pride as the Chinese national team won Olympic medals at the 2012 London games and completed a total sweep of all medals at the 2016 Rio de Janeiro games.

 The growing scope of football and basketball in China

-Basketball courts are a common sight in China.
-Neighborhoods, university campuses, residential complexes and even shopping malls have all accommodated basketball courts and according to Forbes 18% of athletically engaged Chinese people play basketball.
-Bloomberg’s research also showed that the NBA is around six times more popular in China than European football leagues.
+Basketball courts are another common sight in China.
+Neighborhoods, university campuses, residential complexes, and even shopping malls have all accommodated basketball courts.
+According to Forbes, 18% of athletically engaged Chinese people play basketball.
+Bloomberg’s research also showed that the NBA is around six times more popular than European football leagues in China.